reflex-dev/reflex-web/docs/library/graphing/plotly.md

     )
 ```
 ## 3D graphing example
 Let's create a 3D surface plot of Mount Bruno.
+This is a slightly more complicated example, but it wraps in Reflex using the same method.
+In fact, you can wrap any figure using the same approach.

 ```python demo exec
 import plotly.graph_objects as go